Part 1: Neural Networks and Scientific Emulation

 4. RMSE = sqrt(mean((pred - true)**2)) for each output

-5. Use these three RMSE values as σ_obs
+5. Use these three RMSE values as an initial sigma_total

 NoteUncertainty Calibration

-Test set RMSE is a principled starting point.
-You can check calibration: do ~95% of your validation posteriors contain the true parameter values within their 95% credible intervals?
+Validation/calibration RMSE is a principled starting point.
+You can check calibration: do about 95% of your validation posteriors contain the true parameter values within their 95% credible intervals?

 Validation: Parameter Recovery